-- Add 2 tablespoons butter and blanched bacon lardons to a dutch oven over medium heat and heat until shimmering
+- Add 2 tablespoons butter and blanched bacon lardons to a dutch oven and sauté over medium high heat just until butter ceases foaming

 - Add ground beef and cook until no longer red but do not brown (at least not too much).

 - Meanwhile, continue to stir and break up ground beef in dutch oven as it cooks.
-If there is a lot of fat from the ground beef in the dutch oven, drain most of it off (you want to leave maybe 1/2 – 1 cup in there at most).
+If there is a lot of fat from the ground beef in the dutch oven, you can drain some of it off

-- Add aromatics (parsley and garlic) to sauté pan with mirepoix and cook until very fragrant, 1-2 minutes.
+- Add aromatics (parsley, garlic, nutmeg, orange zest) to sauté pan with mirepoix and cook until very fragrant, 1-2 minutes.
 Do not allow garlic to brown.
-Deglaze with a splash of red wine, stock, or water if need be to stop the cooking process
+Add a splash of red wine, stock, or water if need be to stop the cooking process

 - Stir Umami Bomb (mixed anchovy paste, tomato paste and miso paste) into ground beef and stir well to incorporate.